 Contractor: Bill Halfacre, Inc.

 Description: The building faces north and is a two story stucco, concrete and glass structure.
-The building is located on landscaped grounds with a pond on the north side.
-The building faces north and was completed in 1988.
+The building is located on landscaped grounds on the southeast side of South Venice with a pond on the north side.
 The north front of the rectangular building has a projecting central section with arched entrance and peaked roof.
 The windows are arched on the second story.
 The roof is hipped.
 On the south side is a small building containing the Commissioner Chambers.
 The building is named as the Robert L Anderson South County Administration Center.

 Photos taken 2009 and 2015